MicrosoftDocs/powerquery-docs/powerquery-docs/Connectors/DataLakeStorage.md

 ### Proxy and firewall requirements

-When you create a dataflow using gateway, you might need to change some of your proxy settings or firewall openings to successfully connect to your Azure data lake.
+When you create a dataflow using a gateway, you might need to change some of your proxy settings or firewall ports to successfully connect to your Azure data lake.
 If a dataflow fails with a gateway-bound refresh, it might be due to a firewall or proxy issue on the gateway to the Azure storage endpoints.

 If you're using a proxy with your gateway, you might need to configure the Microsoft.Mashup.Container.NetFX45.exe.config file in the on-premises data gateway.
 More information: [Configure proxy settings for the on-premises data gateway](/data-integration/gateway/service-gateway-proxy).